More Than $1 Million Will Be Wagered On The Nathan’s Hot Dog Eating Contest

 Joey Chestnut chowed down on a record 71 hotdogs last July 4, and he will likely attempt to beat that number this year.

-In an interview with GQ, Chestnut dished that he has is body figured out after so many years of competitive eating under his belt.
+In an interview with GQ, Chestnut dished that he has his body figured out after so many years of competitive eating under his belt.

 “I have a really good technique,” Chestnut told GQ.
 “There has to be something wrong with me for somebody to beat me.”

-Chestnut revealed that he’s in training for the competition he ups his intake of vitamin supplements and water, then eats between three and six dozen hot dogs during practice sessions.
+Chestnut revealed that when he’s in training for the competition, he ups his intake of vitamin supplements and water, then eats between three and six dozen hot dogs during practice sessions.
 The competitive eating champ also revealed that he has to special order his Nathan’s practice dogs “by the thousand” because the brand is hard for him to find in his hometown.

-The mens’ Nathan’s Famous Hot Dog Eating Contest kicks off on Wednesday, July 4 at noon on ESPN2.
+The men’s Nathan’s Famous Hot Dog Eating Contest kicks off on Wednesday, July 4, at noon on ESPN2.